 The screening and verification process will depend on your point of entry into Canada.

 At the ten major Canadian airports, travellers will undergo identity verification at a Primary Inspection Kiosk by having their fingerprints verified against those collected at the application stage to ensure that the person seeking entry is the same person who was granted a visa or permit to travel to Canada.

-Fingerprint verification using a primary inspection kiosk is currently available at the following port of entry: Billy Bishop Toronto City Airport, Calgary International Airport, Halifax Stanfield International Airport, Ottawa International Airport, Québec City Jean Lesage International Airport, Winnipeg Richardson International Airport, and Vancouver International Airport;
+Fingerprint verification using a primary inspection kiosk is currently available at the following ports of entry: Billy Bishop Toronto City Airport, Calgary International Airport, Edmonton International Airport, Halifax Stanfield International Airport, Ottawa International Airport, Québec City Jean Lesage International Airport, Winnipeg Richardson International Airport, and Vancouver International Airport.

 - Non-major airports or land ports:

-At 11 non-major airports and 38 land ports of entry, BSOs will have the capability to verify fingerprints when travellers are referred to immigration secondary for inspection.
+At nine non-major airports and 37 land ports of entry, BSOs will have the capability to verify fingerprints when travellers are referred to immigration secondary for inspection.